 Rather than buying in bulk of the cheap chocolate, spend the same amount on something a bit nicer.
 Even choosing dark chocolate over milk is that bit more healthy.

 Small over large eggs

-Rather than purchasing the biggest egg on the shelf, go for more smaller eggs.
-The kids will love more little ones, especially if you've planned an easter hunt!
+Rather than purchasing the biggest egg on the shelf, go for smaller eggs.
+The kids will love more little ones, especially if you've planned an Easter hunt!